wp-plugins/simple-blog-authors-widget/readme.txt

 * Only authors with at least one post are listed now
 * Only pulls in users with a level greater than 0

+(06/05/2014)
+* Version was changed to 1.0.3
+* The plugin authorship was changed from Pippin Williamson to Stanko Metodiev.
+* Fixed some notices for undefined variables.